wader/appsnax/README.md

 ipamanifest
 ===========

-Generate wireless app distribution mainifests directly from IPA files.
+Generate wireless Ad Hoc application distribution mainifests directly from IPA files.

 Makes it possible for testers to install and upgrade applications directly from Safari on iOS devices without involving iTunes.
 Wireless app